mamba-dev-KE/work-assessment-mvc/README.md

 ### Installation

-- Clone the repository then cd into it
+- Clone the repository then change directory into it.

 ```
 git clone git@github.com:mamba-dev-KE/work-assessment-mvc.git